 An AV engine on its own is unlikely to protect ICS network endpoints from malware and other threats adequately.
 Rather, a multilayered approach is needed, with all endpoints receiving comprehensive protection to avoid infection from new malware.
-Instead of relying solely on database updates, it must include non-signature-based means of protection, such as specialized anti-encryption technology that can handle new ransomware attacks; application whitelisting; and device usage control (to restrict the use of memory sticks and dongle modems).
+Instead of relying solely on database updates, it must include non-signature-based means of protection, such as specialized anti-encryption technology that can handle new ransomware attacks; lists of allowed application; and device usage control (to restrict the use of memory sticks and dongle modems).
 Those will significantly harden your defenses and can function without updates for a long time

 At the same time, ICS endpoint protection must be lightweight and specifically adapted for applications in ICS environments: tested with ICS software, having support for legacy OSes and low resource consumption, with optional monitoring (nonblocking) modes of protection, and able to be updated locally.
 A final ICS-environment consideration, endpoint protection should be able to operate for a long time without rebooting.